Brian Schatz: Personal life

 Schatz is married to Linda Kwok Kai Yun.
 They have two children.

 Schatz has three brothers, including an identical twin brother, Steve.
 Steve is executive director of Hawaii P-20 Partnerships for Education, an interagency educational partnership at the University of Hawaii at Manoa.
 He formerly ran the Hawaii Department of Education's Office of Strategic Reform.

+Schatz's father, Irwin Schatz, died on April 1, 2015, of metastatic melanoma.

+As a U.S. senator, Schatz is one of Pomona's highest-profile alumni; Pomona invited him to be the commencement speaker for its Class of 2017.